Kudoes/Airbnb-Sentiment-Analysis/README.md

 We can see that the above comment is generally positive.
 However, there is a negative sentiment expressed about the room being cold at night.
 Thus, by classifying all the comments of a listing as either positive/negative (on a scale, not just binary classification as 1 or 0), we can get a good idea of how well-regarded a listing is by reviewers through their comments.

 Next, we may want to extract the **features** that are referred to as being positive or negative for various analytical purposes either by customers or owners of the listing.

+In particular, sometimes users may want to see _specifically_ the negative aspects of an Airbnb listing that they are going to stay at.
+In general most comments on Airbnb are positive, so it is usually more interesting to inspect what the problems with a location are and whether they would be something critical for us as customers.
+By extracting features, we can easily see the problems that people had with multiple listings without having to manually go through every single comment to search for negative aspects.

-This is the purpose for which I've developed this tool.
+This is the purpose for which I've developed this tool - to make it much easier for Airbnb customers to compare and contrast the multiple listings in order to determine the best fit for them.

 <a name="purpose"></a>
 ## Implementation